Cheek kissing: Latin America

-In Ecuador it is normal that two male family members greet with a kiss, especially between father and son.
+In Ecuador it is normal that two male family members greet with a kiss, especially between father and son or grandfather and grandson.

 Africa

-Cheek kissing is common in the Horn of Africa, which includes Djibouti, Eritrea, Ethiopia, and Somalia, and is also present in countries within the Arab world, but is largely uncommon in most areas south of the Sahara.
+Cheek kissing is common in the Horn of Africa, which includes Djibouti, Eritrea, Ethiopia, and Somalia, and is also present in countries within the Arab world such as Tunisia and Morocco, but is largely uncommon in most areas south of the Sahara.
 In South Africa, cheek kisses are usually found among male and female friends, with handshakes or hugs usually being preferable among other people.

 Oceania

 In Australia and New Zealand, cheek kissing is usually present among close friends, with handshakes or hugs usually being preferable.
-In New Zealand, Maori people may also traditionally use the Hongi for greetings.
+In New Zealand, Māori people may also traditionally use the hongi for greetings.